Have a feral cat problem? Here are some ways we can help:

 suffering.
 This is about half the normal cost of euthanasia.

 Please note, the Veterinary Center will NOT honor this voucher for healthy

-Adult Cats: Bait the trap with sardines, tuna or Frisky's canned cat food, and set it up where the cats normally eat.
+Adult Cats: Bait the trap with sardines, tuna or Frisky's canned cat food (DO NOT use clams or oysters as these can be toxic to cats), and set it up where the cats normally eat.
 Do not leave other food out while you are trapping.
-If you don't catch them on the first night, try propping the cage open with a plastic bottle and leaving food in the trap for a few nights so they get used to going in and out without a problem.
+If you don't catch them on the first night, try propping the cage open with a plastic bottle (so it will not be triggered when a cat goes in) and leave food in the trap for a few nights so they get used to going in and out without a problem.
 Then, set the trap again.
 If you have skunks in your area, set the trap during the day NOT at night.

 Kittens: Live traps can kill kittens, so they cannot be used in "automatic" mode (where the kitten's weight activates the trap) unless there is only ONE kitten in the area.
 Kittens tend to follow each other into the trap and if one is lagging when the other trips the trap, the door can crash down on the kitten in the entryway.
 So, if you have more than one kitten (as you usually will), you have to manually trip the trap.
 Do this by propping open the trap with a plastic bottle that is tied at the neck with a string.
 Run the string out to a location behind a tree, or into your house where you can comfortably sit to watch the trap.
 When a kitten goes inside, and no kitten is in the way of the door, pull the string to trip the trap.
 Don't worry about scaring the other kittens that are outside the trap, they will come around again when the trap is reset.
 As with the adult cats, you may need to prop open the trap door with a plastic bottle and leave it with food inside for a few nights before you try to trip the trap to overcome the kitten's initial fear of the trap.